 While a new installed system is stable, after an update, there is a slight chance of something not working.

 Con Upgrade process between version can be painful

 The Linux Mint team offers a method to upgrade the OS between versions but they tend to recommend clean installs, which isn't always suitable for everyone.
 However, following the upgrade process currently is less than straightforward and is easily capable of leaving your system in a confused state.

-I hate it that Mint tries to be like Windows, it can be different and provide options.
+Mint tries to be like Windows when it could be different and provide options.